roydejong/BeatSaberMultiplayerChat/README.md

 ### For server developers
 You can send text chat messages using the `MpcTextChatPacket`.
 If the message originates from the connection owner, the mod will display it as coming from the server.

-This can be useful for custom game modes, informing about entitlement issues, debugging, etc.
+This can be useful for custom game modes, informing about entitlement / download issues, debugging, etc.

 ### Packet structure